hashicorp/consul-api-gateway/docs/tcp-route.md

-##  (version: gateway.networking.k8s.io/v1alpha2, scope: Namespaced)
+## TCPRoute (version: gateway.networking.k8s.io/v1alpha2, scope: Namespaced)

 TCPRoute provides a way to route TCP requests.
 When combined with a Gateway listener, it can be used to forward connections on the port specified by the listener to a set of backends specified by the TCPRoute.